studio-lucia/lunardata/files/TEXT/TEXTXXX.DAT.md

 The English iOS version uses ASCII.
 It's the only version to use a 1-byte encoding.

+## Compression

+The Saturn and iOS versions don't use compression.

+The PS1 versions (in both languages) and the Windows version use compression for their text; see [Supper's tools](https://github.com/suppertails66/wdtools/blob/master/src/lsss_txt.cpp) for information on the format.

 ## Files

 Files TEXT000 through TEXT059 appear to contain dialogue, while TEXT100 and TEXT200 probably contain menu text.